BladeZhenLei/Homepage/README.md

 <br/>
 https://bladezhenlei.github.io/Riemann-Hypothesis/
 <br/>
-for posts about Riemann Hypothesis (Biggest Mystery in Mathematics).
+for blogs about Riemann Hypothesis (Biggest Mystery in Mathematics).

 Also see
 <br/>